 PGI was formed during 2008 by merging H.C.
-Price Co. and Gregory & Cook Construction, Inc. During 2009, PGI was purchased by Quanta Services (PWR), a NYSE publicly traded company.
+Price Co., (Delaware) and Gregory & Cook Construction, Inc. During 2009, PGI was purchased by Quanta Services (PWR), a NYSE publicly traded company.
 PGI’s corporate offices are located in Katy, Texas with a division office located in Anchorage, Alaska.
 PGI’s sister company, OJ Pipeline is based in Nisku, Alberta, Canada.

 Price’s corporate history began when H.C.
 (Charles) Price III formed H.C.
 Price Pipeline Construction Co., in 1980.
 Charles’ entry into pipeline construction drew from a rich family history in the pipeline business.